Pay Traffic Ticket in LouisianaPage OverviewSUMMARY: How to Pay a Louisiana Traffic Ticket

 Some cities and parishes allow drivers to pay traffic tickets online.
-Check above to see if you’re eligible.
+Check your traffic ticket to see if you're eligible.

-Keep reading for alternative ways to pay your ticket fine.
+Keep reading for alternative ways to pay your traffic ticket.

 Your traffic ticket includes information about other acceptable payment options.

 Be sure to find out which payment methods your court accepts.
 Some accept only cash and money orders; others accept credit cards and personal checks.
-Check your ticket for this information, and if it’s not on there talk with the court clerk when you call.
+Check your traffic ticket for this information, and if it's not on there, talk with the court clerk when you call.

 Louisiana doesn't adhere to a points system.
 Instead, the state is participates in the Problem Driver Pointer System (PDPS), which is part of the National Driver Registry (NDR), which keeps a record of certain traffic violations, suspensions, and revocations.